Disney World DAS Pass FAQs: What to Know Before Applying

 According to Disney’s website, DAS is offered to guests who “due to a developmental disability such as autism or similar, are unable to wait in a conventional queue for an extended period of time.”

 In practice, this means that most people who are approved for DAS are neurodivergent.
-That means that having autism, ADHD, anxiety or sensory processing disorders can qualify for DAS.
+Having autism, ADHD, anxiety or sensory processing disorders can qualify for DAS.

 However, it’s still important to remember that Disney isn’t going to grant a DAS pass on diagnosis – they’re looking for how the diagnosis impacts your or your child’s ability to wait in line.

-Guests with strictly physical disabilities, like wheelchair users, or those with medical conditions such as diabetes or colostomy bags, are typically not approved under the current system.
+Guests with strictly physical disabilities are typically not approved under the current system.
 Disney expects those needs to be accommodated through other accessibility measures already in place in the parks.

 Does having ADHD qualify for DAS?

 It can, but not automatically.
 Disney doesn’t approve DAS based on diagnosis alone.
-Not for ADHD, autism, anxiety, or anything else.
 What really matters is how your child’s ability to wait in a traditional line is affected.

 Once you are within 60 days of your trip, you can apply virtually here.
 That link will take you to Disney’s official site where you can scroll to the bottom of the page to request a live video chat.